 My work is concerned with the agency of images, media and data in processes of urban change.
 I am also increasingly interested in graphic design as a knowledge practice and alternate forms of academic publishing.
-Recent projects include a discussion about the future of London staged on large-scale digital billboards around Central London and the development of a pamphlet series confronting key contemporary urban questions from a diverse range of prespectives.
+My projects include a discussion about the future of London staged on large-scale digital billboards around Central London and the development of a pamphlet series confronting key contemporary urban questions from a diverse range of perspectives.
 I recently published a journal article about graphic design and research and am working on a manuscript about postcodes and cultures of addressing.

 Since 2014, I have run and significantly redeveloped the MA in Graphic Communication Design at Central Saint Martins where I am Senior Lecturer.
-Currently, I am also Honorary Senior Research Associate at the University College London Urban Laboratory.
 I am originally from New York and did an MFA in Graphic Design at the Yale School of Art and a PhD in Architectural and Urban History at the Harvard Graduate School of Design.

 I tweet in fits and spurts @handsinmachines.